AlexEatDonut/aed_hdtf_ui/README.md

 # General information

 AlexEatDonut's new rendition of an ui, made with HTML, CSS and JavaScript.
 Because of web browsers caring more about your User Experience than this kind of web projects, the video and its in the background are off by default.
-You can play it and unmuting by getting the tab on imbedded video controls.
+You can play it and unmute it by getting the tab on imbedded video controls.

 # "How do i test it out ?"